gregaspan/Observa/README.md

 Addressing these shortcomings will not only improve the user experience but also strengthen the reliability and security of our application, leading to higher user satisfaction and trust.

-## 7. Local Setup
+## 6. Local Setup

-[Provide detailed instructions for setting up the application locally]

----

-Feel free to paste this formatted content into your README file.
+For a detailed guide on how to set up the project locally, please refer to our [Notion Documentation](https://gregaspan.notion.site/Local-Setup-Observa-4b83a746359241d8b0ddc2b7680bb0ed?pvs=4).

+You can also watch this [video tutorial](https://www.loom.com/share/9080241f495c495498f6d545997eb17b) on how to launch the project using the terminal.